-- Sooner or later my head would start bobbing, and I’d sing along.
+- Sooner or later, my head would start bobbing, and I’d sing along.
 Bye-bye concentration!

 4. Set yourself writing goals and reward yourself for accomplishing them

-Every time you accomplish an objective you may reward yourself with chocolate or an episode of your favorite TV series.
+Every time you accomplish an objective, you may reward yourself with chocolate or an episode of your favorite TV series.

 Write your to-dos into your calendar or to-do list to keep track of your progress and appreciate your journey!

-5. Think about your mission
+5. Recall your mission

 Why are you writing?
 For whom are you writing?

-Was it your idea to write or did somebody set you up?
+Was it your idea to write, or did somebody set you up?
 Do you want to help people understand your favorite topics?

-Knowing what motivates you is key in many aspects of your life.
+Knowing what motivates you is vital in many aspects of your life.
 If you can’t commit to doing stuff for yourself, you need to find external motivators to push you ahead and lead you back into a good writing mood.

 6. Supply yourself with inspiration

 Sometimes we just feel like not doing something.
-And sometimes this is a feeling we can’t get rid of.
+And sometimes, this is a feeling we can’t get rid of.
 I think we don’t have to force ourselves every time to do stuff nevertheless and instead invest this time to explore our sub-conscience to answer the question: What is holding me back right now?